Yongmudo: Indonesia

 Yongmudo is currently used extensively in military training in Indonesia.
 This sport has officially become a mandatory sport among the Indonesian Army since 2008.

 Iran

 Keyvan Dehnad is the founder and president of Iran Yongmudo Association (the current governing body for Yongmudo in Iran and the official national organization for the promotion of Yongmudo).
 Iran Yongmudo has been recognized by ministry of sport and Iran Martial Arts Federation and Member of International Yongmudo Federation.
 Amir Sheikh Hosseini won a gold medal and Reza Goodary won a silver medal in 2nd International Yongmudo Championships in 2016.
 Amir Sheikh Hosseini won a gold medal and Reza Goodary won a bronze medal in 2016 World Martial Arts Masterships.
 Iranian athletes won a gold medal Arya Sheikh Hosseini and a bronze medal Reza Goodary in 2019 World Martial Arts Masterships.

 Malaysia

-S. Suhaizy is the president of Malaysian Yongmudo Association.
+Dr. S. Suhaizy is the president of Malaysian Yongmudo Association.
 It was established in 2009.

 Mongolia

-In 2019 Chungju World Martial Arts Masterships, D. Tserendorj and Ts.
+Tsevegmed Enkhbat is the founder and president of the Mongolian Yongmudo Federation.It was founded in 2012.In 2016 2nd International Yongmudo Championship Ts.Odbayar silver medal.In 2019 Chungju World Martial Arts Masterships, D. Tserendorj and Ts.
 Odbayar finished 3rd place (bronze medal) and 5th place respectively.